Pearl-Project/Pearl/README.md

 You can download the latest build of Pearl at [Release](https://github.com/Pearl-Project/Pearl/releases), you will get a Paperclip jar file.
 Once you downloaded it, just run it like normal way.

-Pearl is recommended to use with Aikar Flags, you can use [this website](https://blog.airplane.gg/aikar-flags/) to generate it for your server
+Pearl is recommended to use with Aikar Flags, you can use [this website](http://flags.sh/) to generate it for your server

 After startup, a new file called `purpur.yml` will be created, this is the configuration file for Purpur.
 You can take a look here for more details [Purpur Documentation](https://purpurmc.org/docs/)

-## Notes
+## Redstone algorithm

-In order to change redstone algorithm, go to `paper.yml` and find `redstone-algo`.
+Go to `paper.yml` and find `redstone-algo`.
 You can set it to one of these value

 * `vanilla:` Vanilla default algorithm
 * `eigencraft:` Eigencraft algorithm